michielbdejong/owncloud-owa/README.md

 * sudo service apache2 restart
 * log in to owncloud as an admin and activate the app
 * configure the storage origin in the owncloud admin settings

+# Known Bugs

+* install is still very cumbersome
+* it doesn't warn if you forget to configure the storage origin
+* there is no way to remove apps (other than going into the database)

 # license